Derpynoob1022/BrawlStats/README.md

 **What will the application do?**

-&nbsp;&nbsp;&nbsp;&nbsp;I want to design a game where you spawn in as a character that is surrounded by waves of monsters that chase after you.
-The character should be able to attack the enemies and the weapon could be upgraded by collecting currencies player obtain in game, and it should save the progress even if player exist the application.
+&nbsp;&nbsp;&nbsp;&nbsp;I want to make an application to track my stats for a game I am playing right now called Brawl Stars.
+I've always wanted to see what my win rate is and my k/d (kill death ratio) in the game and whether I've improved or not over time.

+Things I will add:
+- Kill death ratio
+- Playtime (estimate)
+- Individual character statistics
+- Overall trophy gain or over a particular time interval
+- Average damage per match
+- Coin gain from drops (potentially)

 **Who will use it?**

-&nbsp;&nbsp;&nbsp;&nbsp;Any person that is interested could play this game.
-It will be pretty rudimentary and easy to get started.
+&nbsp;&nbsp;&nbsp;&nbsp;I would honestly use this to track my gameplay but I know that my friends would also be interested in this application.

 **Why is this project of interest to you?**

-&nbsp;&nbsp;&nbsp;&nbsp;I've actually made a similar game for my capstone project in high school, but I kind of just followed a tutorial and the game was extremely poorly made.
-Unfortunately, I wasn't able to realize my ideas because of my limited knowledge in any coding language.
-For instance, I was not able to add:
-- Enemy movement (it moved randomly)
-- Items
-- Attacking wasn't implemented correctly
-- Ui was terrible

-I want to see how much better I could make the game would be with the knowledge of CPSC 110 and 210.
-To be clear, it won't be the same game and I intend to make a better game with new features starting from scratch.
-I also think I would enjoy making an actual game I could play because then I'll be motivated to work on it.
+&nbsp;&nbsp;&nbsp;&nbsp;I just wanted to make something that is actually useful for me to use daily.
+Monitoring the games I've participated in could not only provide insights into my gameplay tactics but also facilitate my improvement as a player.
+I also think I would enjoy making something like this because then it won't feel like school work but rather a hobby.

 ## User Stories
 **Phase 0**
-- As a user, I want to be able to add a zombie to the enemies class
+- As a user, I want to be able to add an entry to the match history.
-- As a user, I want to be able to view the list of scores I've gotten in previous games
+- As a user, I want to be able to view the list of scores I've gotten in previous games.
-- As a user, I want to add a loading screen to the game
-- As a user, I want to be able to move around on the screen with my character
+- As a user, I want to be able to view my kill/death ratio.
-- As a user, I want to be able to add Health and currency to my character
+- As a user, I want to be able to see particular character statistics.